 Jeda Pearl Lewis is a disabled Scottish-Jamaican writer and poet.
-Inspired by existing in the ‘in-between’, plus the hidden history, culture and folklore of her ancestral islands, her work often explores the intersections of identity, belonging, secrecy and survival.
 In 2019, she was awarded Cove Park’s Scottish Emerging Writer Residency and shortlisted for the Moniack Mohr Emerging Writer Bridge Awards.
 She’s a contributing editor for The Selkie, a member of the Crip Collective and she’s performed at Stanza, Event Horizon, Inky Fingers and Hidden Door.
-Her poems and short stories appear or are upcoming in anthologies published by New Writing Scotland, TSS Publishing, Tapsalteerie and Shoreline of Infinity.
+Her writing is published by Black Lives Matter Mural Trail, New Writing Scotland, TSS Publishing, Tapsalteerie and Shoreline of Infinity.

 Andrés N Ordorica

-Andrés N. Ordorica is a Queer Latinx writer and educator based in Edinburgh, Scotland.
+Andrés N. Ordorica is a queer Latinx writer and educator based in Edinburgh, Scotland.
 He creates worlds filled with characters who are from neither here nor there (ni de aquí, ni de allá).
-His fiction has been featured in Confluence Medway, The Acentos Review, 404 ink Magazine.
-His work has been anthologised in Ceremony published by Tapsalteerie Press, We Were Always Here published by 404 ink, and The Colour of Madness published by Stirling Publishing.
-His non-fiction has been published by The Skinny, Bella Caledonia, Medium and The Irish Independent.
+His fiction and poetry have been featured in Confluence Medway, Silk + Smoke, The Acentos Review, and Gutter.
+He has been anthologised in We Were Always Here, The Centenary Collection, and The Colour of Madness.
+In 2020, he was awarded The Second Life grant through the Edwin Morgan Trust to produce a poetry film of new work.